-If you enjoy:
+If you enjoy...

-- Listening to a variety of types of music including: popular, classical, film, music theatre and music from different cultures and traditions.
+- Listening to a variety of types of music including: popular, classical, film, musical theatre and music from different cultures and traditions.

 - Working in a group.

 - Performing and practicing on an instrument or voice (free tuition is available in school).

 - Performing as part of a group.

 - Creating your own music work.

-If these apply then GCSE Music is the ideal subject for you.
+...then GCSE Music is the ideal subject for you.